glue-viz/glue/doc/installation/installation.rst

 python script directory (e.g., ``C:\Python27\Scripts``).
 Windows users can create a desktop shortcut for this file, and run Glue by double clicking on the icon.

+.. note:: If you have issues with Glue after installing it on MacOS X Big Sur,
+          see :ref:`apple-bigsur`.